-- 1. Persistent telework policies resulting from the COVID-19 pandemic emergency have continued to negatively impact ridership on public transportation in the United States beginning in March 2020. - 2.
-After falling to 20 percent of pre-pandemic levels in April 2020, ridership has recovered to more than 77 percent of pre-pandemic levels. - 3.
-Success in ridership recovery has been dependent on transit service delivery and reliability and external factors, such as the makeup of local economies. - 4.
-As clearly illustrated during the pandemic, public transportation provides mobility to essential workers, which has sustained transit ridership over the past three years.
+- 1. After falling to 20 percent of pre-pandemic levels in April 2020, public transit ridership has recovered to 79 percent of pre-pandemic levels. - 2.
+Transit riders took 7.1 billion trips on public transportation in 2023, a 16 percent increase over 2022. - 3.
+Public transportation ridership levels increased throughout 2023, while office occupancy rates remained stagnant. - 4.
+Success in ridership recovery has been dependent on transit service delivery and reliability and external factors, such as the makeup of local economies. - 5.
+As clearly illustrated during the pandemic, public transportation provides mobility to essential workers, which has sustained transit ridership over the past four years.